About Our School

 Specialist Lessons include LOTE (French), Art, Music, Craft, PE/Movement and Outdoor Education & Horticulture, expanding to embrace Digital Technologies, Science and Drama in the Senior years.

-Vision Statement
+Our Vision

-Through a contemporary Steiner Education, we guide our students to step authentically into the world, with a strong internal compass, creative and critical thinking and deep connection to country.
-Our highest ambition is to tread life’s paths with courage, insight and an open heart, motivated by a sense of service, discernment and a love of learning and life.
+Our highest ambition for our students is that they learn to tread life’s paths with courage, insight and an open heart motivated by a sense of service, discernment and a love of learning and life.

 Strategic Plan